-Fresh and naturally cultivated rose flowers give their fragrance to this Oolong Rose Tea.
-The process takes two days for the tea to absorb the aroma of the rose petals completely through contact.
-It is a fine high mountain oolong tea that proves to be a perfect drink to savor even after dinner, hot or infused cold to refresh with taste in the summer period.
-The leaves of Oolong Rose tea are tightly rolled, narrow, and small, with a glossy surface and colors ranging from bright green to dark green with some yellow-ochre shades, especially near the stems.
-Along with the leaves, dark magenta rose petal fragments can be noticed, creating a beautiful color contrast.
-Once infused, the leaves release floral aromas of damask rose and notes reminiscent of glutinous rice, with a slight vegetal note and a distinct sweetness that evokes powdered sugar.
-The liquor in the cup is golden, clear, and bright.
-The first infusion of Oolong Rose tea has subtle notes of rose and roasted notes of dried fruit and cereal starch.
-A delicate sweetness is also perceived, reminiscent of acacia honey.
-With the second infusion, the flavors become more intense: the taste of the rose is now more pronounced without ever becoming pungent.
-The sugary notes significantly increase, lingering in the back of the throat, as do the stronger notes of nuts, particularly almond and cashew.
-With the third infusion and subsequent ones, the rose becomes more delicate again, while the roasted nut note enhances, and the starchy and sweet component reappears to envelop the palate.
-At the start, Oolong Rose tea features a very gentle floral note of rose, followed by aromas of acacia honey and finishing with nut flavors, along with the intense sweetness of praline almonds.
+Fresh, naturally grown rose flowers give their fragrance to this Rose Oolong Tea: the process takes two days for the tea to fully absorb the aroma of the rose petals by contact.
+A fine high-mountain oolong tea that proves to be a perfect drink to enjoy even after dinner, hot or cold-brewed to refresh yourself with taste during the summer period.
+Tasting - Sight and smell.
+The leaves of Rose oolong tea are tightly rolled and small in size, with a glossy surface and shades ranging from bright green to dark green and some yellow-ochre nuances, especially at the stems.
+Along with the tea leaves, fragments of dark magenta rose petals can be seen, creating a beautiful color contrast.
+Once infused, the leaves release floral aromas of Damask rose and notes reminiscent of sticky rice, with a very slight vegetal note and a pronounced sweetness that suggests icing sugar.
+The liquor in the cup is golden, clear and bright.
+GONG FU CHA Tasting Notes.
+The first infusion of Rose oolong tea has light notes of rose and toasted notes of dried fruit and cereal starch.
+A delicate sweetness is also perceived, reminiscent of sulla honey.
+With the second infusion, the flavors become more intense: the taste of rose is now more decisive without ever becoming sharp.
+WESTERN STYLE.
+At the opening, the Rose oolong tea presents a very gentle floral note of rose, followed by hints of acacia honey and a finish of nuts, with the intense sweetness of praline almonds.
 The body is medium, very silky on the palate, with a complete absence of astringency or bitterness.
-The aftertaste is sweet and floral, with pleasant notes of rose and almond.
-The tea comes from Bei Shan, located in Nantou County, Taiwan.
-We strongly recommend infusing Oolong Rose Tea using the traditional Chinese method (Gong Fu Cha) with a gaiwan of about 150 ml capacity.
-Following this preparation, with 5 grams of leaves, multiple infusions can be made to best capture all the nuances of flavor in the tea.
-After a quick rinse with water at a temperature of 85°C, proceed with a first infusion of 30 seconds.
-By keeping the water at the same temperature, you can continue to use the same leaves by adding more water and increasing the infusion time by 10 seconds each time (30-40-50…).
-This tea has a longevity of 5-6 infusions.
-For a more classic preparation in the Western style, we recommend 3 grams of leaves (about 2 teaspoons) in a 200 ml cup with water at 85°C for an infusion time of 3 minutes.
-For a better tasting experience, we suggest straining the infusion immediately after the infusion time is complete.
-The infusion times can also be slightly adjusted to personal preference for a more or less intense taste.
-It is advised to store in a cool, dry place away from direct sunlight.
-The main benefits that can be derived from Oolong teas come from the significant content of minerals and antioxidant phenols present in the leaves.
-Some studies report that daily intake of Oolong can positively affect bone health by improving mineral concentration in this tissue and promoting a decrease in blood sugar levels due to the stimulating effect of phenols on insulin.
-Oolong teas also generally have a low caffeine concentration, making them suitable for consumption at any time of the day, even by those most sensitive to this substance.
+The persistence is sweet and floral, with pleasant notes of rose and almond.
+Place of origin Bei Shan, located in Nantou County, Taiwan.

 Price VAT included